ckm65/Cornell-Dance-Team/documents/design-journey.md

 ## Client Description (Milestone 1)
 > Tell us about your client.
 Who is your client?
 What kind of website do they want?
 What are their key goals?

+Our client is Amber Dance Troupe, founded in 2003.
+This is performing group that focuses on promoting Chinese tradition folk dance, contemporary dance, and jazz.
+The hold workshops every week, perform across campus, and hold annual showcase.

+They want an informative website, and they also want to include recruitement information.
+They want a website that is welcoming for target audience, and they want to promote the club as well as its cultural influence.
+Further details are included in the purpose section.

 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** Tell us how you plan to update the site in a significant way that meets the Project 4 requirements.